-If you own a rental property that is not your primary residence, then you need landlord insurance.
+If you own a rental property that is not your primary residence, then you need landlord insurance because you have insurable interests.
 In many cases, this also includes homes used as frequent short-term rentals, although Airbnb rentals may be covered with home insurance policy add-ons and additional coverage options provided through Airbnb.

 Like homeowners insurance, a landlord insurance policy is meant to cover damage to the building itself as well as injuries to tenants and their guests.
 It’s important to secure the proper type of insurance policy for the way you’ll use the property, however.
 A standard homeowners insurance policy may leave you without coverage if you have a loss.

 If you have a mortgage on the rental property, your lender will probably require you to get insurance coverage for the home.
 This ensures that if the building is damaged or destroyed there will be enough insurance to cover the cost of repairs or rebuilding.